 Drexler has won the most steals in NBA history about 2207 steals.
 In the 1983 NBA Draft, this player ranked 14th in NBA Finals.
 Clyde had incredible defensive skills with an average of 26.4 points and 7.8 rebounds in the 1989 and 1999 seasons.
 In 1995, Drexler got a ring after losing five games in a row.
 Also, Drexler was part of the 1992 Olympic Dream team that played in Barcelona thus becoming the Naismith Memorial Basketball Hall of Fame.
 This player won this title twice as an individual member and team.

 After naming him an All-Star NBA player for 10 decades, he finished second to Micheal Jordon’s MVP voting awards.
 This award happened in the 1988 and 1991 seasons thus respected by his team for his amazing contributions.
 His jersey number was 22 before he retired as a professional basketball player of all time.

 Even if LeBron spent more years off the court, his points have never dropped since he keeps on breaking records year after year.
 This small forward Los Angeles key player wears number 6 with career highlights and awards.
 LeBron has 4 NBA Championships and 4 NBA MVP Final awards won in 2012, 2013, 2016, and 2020.
 In 2006, he won FIB World Championship in Japan.
-James has scored the most points in the playoffs, the second most career points.
+James has scored the most points in the playoffs, the most career points leader now.

 If this article made you gain more knowledge on most steals in an NBA game.
 Please let us know in the remarks section below.
 Content is taken from Wikipedia for this page.
 And the information on our website www.beginbasketball.com is subject to change, we cannot guarantee that it is correct.